 On Easter last year we came home from a weekend away and there was an Easter basket sitting on our counter with one egg in it.
 I opened the egg and inside was a piece of paper with a reason Jeff loves me on it, also giving me a clue for the next egg.
 The first egg said “I love waking up to the most beautiful girls every morning” (meaning our dog, Lola, and I) and the next egg was under the pillow.
 You get the idea.
 The last clue led me to Lola’s collar which had the ring in it.
 At this point I was shaking so badly Jeff had to open the egg.
 He then got down on one knee and proposed.

-How did you know your dress was "the one"?
+How did you know your dress was the "one"?

-What was your favourite moment?
+What was one of your favourite wedding day details?

 To stay up to date with news from Mikaella Bridal, like us on Facebook and follow us on Twitter, Instagram, and Pinterest.